e271828e/Flight.jl/docs/notes/design/framework_spec.md

   source block's first shipped instance — with bespoke stubs remaining ordinary components wherever the double must compute something.
-  Zero new machinery — wiring and `except` already exist — and it is the substitutability contract doing its job: an [abstract entry](#g-abstract-entry) declares that a substitute must be chosen, and the rig choosing its test double explicitly, as ordinary inspectable code, is precisely the isolation the rig exists to provide. [`design_world`](#g-design_world)'s little sibling ([§14.9][s14-9]): where `design_world(ac)` mounts an aircraft in a minimal world for trim and linearization, the rig mounts one component behind a root contract for unit tests and open-loop probing.
+  Zero new machinery — wiring and `except` already exist — and it is the substitutability contract doing its job: an [abstract entry](#g-abstract-entry) (an `input_types` entry admitting any concrete producer face) declares that a substitute must be chosen, and the rig choosing its test double explicitly, as ordinary inspectable code, is precisely the isolation the rig exists to provide.
+  [`design_world`](#g-design_world)'s little sibling ([§14.9][s14-9]): where `design_world(ac)` mounts an
+  aircraft in a minimal world for trim and linearization, the rig mounts one component behind a root contract for unit tests and open-loop probing.
   Deliberately ordinary machinery end to end — no framework support, which makes it, like the library blocks, a standing ergonomics test of the declaration rules.

 ---